Current as of July 23, 2025

 Legislation

-On October 19, 2021, the Czech government published an amendment to the telecommunications law to improve competition in the market and the use of radio spectrum, reflecting technological innovations and development of broadband networks, and the protection of electronic communication services users.
+On September 15, 2021, the Czech parliament published an amendment to the telecommunications law to improve competition in the market and the use of radio spectrum, reflecting technological innovations and development of broadband networks, and the protection of electronic communication services users: Amendments to Act No. 127/2005

 The amendment implemented the EECC and, alongside making the aforementioned changes, it also affected the definition of terms, including electronic communication services, emergency calls and data retention.